Macroevolution.

 Summary

-• The red queen hypothesis emphasises biotic processes, over abiotic ones (=the court jester), as drivers in evolution.
+• The red queen hypothesis emphasises biotic processes as drivers in evolution over abiotic ones (which are sometimes called the court jester).

-• By calibrating the rate of molecular evolution with fossil ages, we can estimate clade divergence times, and thus evolutionary rates.
+• By calibrating the rate evolution with fossil ages, we can estimate clade divergence times, and thus evolutionary rates.

 3 – Rates!